TartanLlama/vizh/README.md

 - `readin`: read an ASCII character from stdin and write its integral representation into the cell pointed to by the r/w head
 - `print`: print the value of the cell pointed to by the r/w head to stout, interpreted as an ASCII character
-- `newtape`: allocate a new secondary tape underneath the last one currently allocated (or the primary tape if there are no secondary tapes)
+- `newtape`: allocate a new secondary tape underneath the last one currently allocated for this function (or the primary tape if there are no secondary tapes)
-- `freetape`: deallocate the bottom-most secondary tape (no-op if there are not any)
+- `freetape`: deallocate the bottom-most secondary tape for this function (no-op if there are not any)

 ### Examples